Drone Laws in New Jersey (2023)

 These are drone laws that apply to the entire state of New Jersey, and were created by the New Jersey Legislature.

-- Allows UAS operation that are consistent with federal law.
+- Allows UAS operations that are consistent with federal law.

-- Establishes that operating a UAS in a manner that endangers the life or property of another is a disorderly persons offense.
+- Establishes that operating a UAS in a manner that endangers the life or property of another is a disorderly person offense.

-- Makes it a criminal offense to operate a UAS in a way that interferes with a first responder.
+- It makes it a criminal offense to operate a UAS in a way that interferes with a first responder.

-- Defines operating a UAS under the influence of drugs or with a BAC of .08 percent as a disorderly persons offense.
+- Defines operating a UAS under the influence of drugs or with a BAC of .08 percent as a disorderly person offense.

 - Pre-empts local governments from regulating UAS in any way that is inconsistent with this law.